 Let’s take expectations down a notch going forward, shall we?
 Cocoa’s weight issue, and her not wanting Jade to experience that, while it was certainly a moment, it’s the kind you have to wish was built up to beyond just this episode.

 In fact, throwing a wedding episode in the early part of the season just seems weird, doesn’t it?
 Especially considering Moz and Cocoa eloped and with how religious and traditional Moz’s family is, you’d expect his parents, his brother and sister to be there, right?
 Also, you’d think it would be more than just Cocoa’s mother.
 Surely we could throw in some friends from Seattle and all that, right?

 I mean, don’t get me wrong, I get with this show being in front of a live audience only so much can be done and who knows what the budget is for the program.
 However, it stinks that there is a need to lower expectations to enjoy the show.
 Which isn’t to say I’m probably judging this on a scale way beyond what should be expected from family entertainment.

 Yet, it’s the catch-22 of Black shows.
 Either you expect them to be the way most people see Tyler Perry’s work or of the ilk expected from Spike Lee or Ava DuVernay.
 Currently, there is no middle.
 Either you are excelling to the point everyone is mad when you don’t get recognized, or people pick over everything and refuse to accept that you are not the creator’s demographic.

 But, with “Family Reunion” maybe we’re getting that middle ground?
-Something that doesn’t need or deserve massive praise just because of it being a scarce produce, but also isn’t deserving of being overly scrutinized due to the watcher, me, not knowing of any peers which are at this level.
+Something that doesn’t need or deserve massive praise just because of it being scarce, but also isn’t deserving of being overly scrutinized due to the watcher, me, not knowing of any peers who are at this level.